 - Families should plan to commit to lessons for the full school year.
 If unforeseen circumstances require the student to terminate lessons mid-year, a half-term’s notice must be given, or the equivalent lesson fee will be charged in lieu.

 - An appropriate amount of discussion between us should accompany any decision you make regarding ceasing lessons.
 It is beneficial for the student to have a “last lesson” and leave the studio on a positive note with a sense of closure.

 - Although my students are important to me, I reserve the right to terminate a student for consistent poor or uncooperative attitude, continual lack of preparation, consistently late or unpaid term fees.
 Prior to termination parents will be notified and ample time will be given to rectify the situation.

 Choosing an Instrument

-- Purchasing a good quality new or second-hand piano protects the investment you are making in piano lessons and enables the student to make beautiful sounds!
+Purchasing a good quality new or second-hand piano protects the investment you are making in piano lessons and enables the student to make beautiful music!

 - A digital piano with 88 weighted keys, at least one fixed pedal and a full supportive frame is an acceptable instrument for student in their first 1-2 years of lessons.
 Digital pianos can depreciate in value quickly as new models are introduced.
 You can expect to pay between $750 – $2,000 for a second hand digital piano.